 - FICO® Decision Modeler and FICO® Blaze Advisor® are our core decision rules modeling tools, which enable users to flexibly author and manage decision rules and strategies.
 FICO Decision Modeler delivers the functionality of our industry leading FICO Blaze Advisor product, with the added benefit of seamless integration into FICO® Platform.
 FICO Blaze Advisor, the predecessor to FICO Decision Modeler, is available as an off-platform product. - FICO® Xpress Optimization provides operations research professionals and business analysts with world-class solvers and productivity tools to determine optimal outcomes for a wide range of industry problems.
 FICO Xpress Optimization includes a powerful modeling and programming language to quickly model and solve even the largest optimization problems.
-FICO Xpress Optimization runs on FICO® Platform. - FICO® Analytics WorkbenchTM is a predictive analytics tool that allows businesses to create and deploy explainable machine learning models for use in decisions that typically require strict governance and compliance, often including regulatory oversight.
-FICO Analytics Workbench runs on FICO® Platform. - FICO® Data Orchestrator is a data retrieval and mapping solution that can access, gather, and transform data from corporate or public facing information services.
+FICO Xpress Optimization runs on FICO® Platform. - FICO[®] Analytics Workbench[TM] is a predictive analytics tool that allows businesses to create and deploy explainable machine learning models for use in decisions that typically require strict governance and compliance, often including regulatory oversight.
+FICO Analytics Workbench runs on FICO[®] Platform. - FICO[®] Studio is a powerful, low-code / no-code application development environment that gives users the ability to quickly build enterprise-grade decision applications using FICO[®] Platform. - FICO® Data Orchestrator is a data retrieval and mapping solution that can access, gather, and transform data from corporate or public facing information services, such as credit reference agencies.
 FICO Data Orchestrator runs on FICO® Platform. - FICO® DMP Streaming is a real-time and batch data ingestion solution that uniquely delivers in-stream analytics for real-time data insights and complex event processing.